TheLartians/Glue/Readme.md

 ## Usage

-Glue can be easily added to your project through [CPM.cmake](https://github.com/TheLartians/CPM.cmake).
+Glue can be easily added to your project using [CPM.cmake](https://github.com/TheLartians/CPM.cmake).

 ```cmake
 CPMAddPackage(